BepInEx/BepInEx.MultiFolderLoader/README.md

    baseDir = <FULL PATH TO THE MODS FOLDER>
    disabledModsListPath = <OPTIONAL FULL PATH TO MODS IGNORE FILE>
    enabledModsListPath = <OPTIONAL FULL PATH TO MODS IGNORE FILE>
+   enableAdditionalDirectories = <OPTIONAL SET TO "TRUE" TO ENABLE ADDITIONAL DIRS>
    ```

    where you specify the full path to the folder that will work as mod base.